diferma0151/sample_repo/developers/RepositoryAccess.md

   rebase, collapse, etc.
 * \#1594, #2604 - error after qpop
 * \#2470 - hg push in command line (to SVN with hgsubversion)
-* \#3697 - No workbench refresh when first commit is rolled back
-* \#2572 - Doesn't auto refresh when update and discard new branch

 hidden, union repo: